dashbird/site/content/blog/guide-to-debugging-serverless-applications.md

 ## 5. Insufficient/Wrong IAM Roles

 Depending on the architecture and the purpose of your Lambda function, this can be quite a complex subject.
 At a minimum, your functions should have permissions to create AWS CloudWatch log groups.
 Depending on the resources your function will need, you might have to allow DynamoDB or S3 access, for example.
+Here's an <a href='https://serverless.com/framework/docs/providers/aws/guide/iam/' target='_blank'>indepth guide to IAM roles for Lambda functions</a>.

 #### Detection